TestFreaks

 TestFreaks is a product review aggregator, meaning that both expert/professional- and user reviews are aggregated from thousands of sources in many different languages using an advanced backend system.

 History

-TestFreaks was launched in 2007 by the former Founders of PriceRunner, Kristofer Arwin, Magnus Wiberg, and Martin Alexanderson.
+TestFreaks was launched in 2007 by the former founders of PriceRunner, Kristofer Arwin, Magnus Wiberg, and Martin Alexanderson.
 Northzone, an investor in PriceRunner, also invested in TestFreaks.

-It was envision and as a test site and community, drawing inspiration from YouTube, Myspace, Last.fm and Wikipedia.
 The financial model was based on compensation when users clicked on links to other sites.